jessehouwing/azure-pipelines-snyk-task/README.md

 You can supply your snyk API-token through a service connection (recommended) or a text input.

 This task depends on snyk, which is bundled in the current version.
-Should you want to use a specific versoinm there are a few options available:
+Should you want to use a specific version there are a few options available:

  * Install snyk by prepending a NPM package task:
   * command: `install`